atharvadeshpandesuwork-showcase/Samsung-Supply-Chain-Analysis/README.md

 - What percentage of shipments are delayed, delivered, in transit, or processing ?

 Customer Analysis
-- Which customer platform generates highest revenue ?
+- Which customer platform generates the highest revenue ?
-- Which sales channel contributes the highest revenue ?
+- Which sales channel contributes the most revenue ?
+- Which channel delivers the highest profit margin ?
-- How does revenue vary accross customer platforms ?
+- How has monthly revenue and profit changed troughout the year ?
+- Which products generate the highest customer profit margins ?

 ---
 ### 🛠 Tools and Technologies